 - Evidence of the appropriate financial support for your programme

 - All relevant educational diplomas and certificates (as stated in your CAS)

 - Academic Technology Approval Scheme (ATAS) clearance (if applicable)

 In order to obtain a visa you will need to show evidence that the money required to cover your tuition fees and living expenses has been in your bank account for at least 28 days prior to submitting your visa application.

 For the latest information on how to apply for a UK student visa, see the visa information on the UK government website.

 Please make your visa application as soon as you receive your offer from LJMU and remembering to factor in the time it will take to provide biometric data (photographs and fingerprints).

-Who does the BRP apply to?
+Who does the Biometric Residence Permit (BRP) apply to?

 Upon arriving in the UK students have 10 days to go to their designated Post Office to collect their BRP card.
 They are not required to have more fingerprints/photographs/signature taken at the Post Office, just collect their BRP card.

 Information for international students studying for LESS than six months in the UK: